Skip to main content Skip to footer

 Appointed as an Independent Governor in September 2018, Nick became Deputy Chair of the Board of Governors and Pro-Chancellor in September 2020, before being appointed as Chair in September 2021.
 An experienced business leader and company director who worked as a chief operating officer in the automotive industry until early in 2018, Nick has a successful track record working throughout the world in Professional Services for both IT and Engineering Companies.
 More recently Nick has worked as an advisor and Non-Executive Director to both UK and International Technology Companies and is a Chartered Engineer and Fellow of the Institute of Engineering and Technology.

-Nick is also Chair of the Board of Governors and the Governance and Nominations Committee and a member of the People Committee and Remuneration Committee.
+Nick is also Chair of the Board of Governors and Governance and Nominations Committee and a member of the People Committee, Remuneration Committee and the Research Committee.

 Professor John Latham